AJM239/odin-recipes/README.md

 a solid foundation for furthering my web development skills.

 For my final thoughts, I can say that, finally, I truly understand the value of best practices and being very attentive to details, for example, with the privacy attributes in the <a> elements.
+In a second working of the page, I added CSS style to the pages, in an attempt to enhance their appeal to the viewer.